cloudspace/rubberband_flamethrower/README.md

 # Rubberband Flamethrower

-Rubberband Flamethrower is a gem for inserting faked data into an Elastic Search server.
-It creates and inserts fake data objects with three fields: message, username, and post_date.
+Rubberband Flamethrower is a gem for inserting faked data into an Elastic Search server and providing basic benchmarks.
+It creates and inserts fake data objects with three fields (message, username, and post_date) and times the process.
+It inserts in batches of 5,000 objects by default but can be configured to insert any number of objects.
 Here is an sample generated data object:

 	{
 		"message":"utilizing plowed popularizing demeanor anesthesia specializes chaperon pedaling.",